 || say €5/day per person on average

 making €1,400 in total, or €700 per person.

-website.
-We generally refer to this valley as "Mosel" when German and
+We generally refer to this valley as "Mosel" in Germany and "Moselle" in France.